BUFFALO BEYOND BORDERS

 Arrival + Welcome

-6pm – 9pm | Drury Plaza Riverwalk
+6pm – 9pm | Drury Plaza Riverwalk Hotel

-Welcome Reception at the Hotel
+Welcome Reception at the Hotel – Rio Grande Ballroom

-Food, Art, and Community Connection
+Food, Art, Dance and Community Connection

 Day 2 – Tuesday, April 14